kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 perhaps you need to `kubectl exec` directly into your Pods and debug from there.

-Assuming everythign has gone to plan so far, you can start to investigate why your Service doesn't work.
+Assuming everything has gone to plan so far, you can start to investigate why your Service doesn't work.

 ## Does the Service exist?